WafflesNZXT/WafflesNZXT/README.md

 # 👋 Hi, I'm Wafi Syed

 I'm a front-end developer, well, learning web developer who's a highschool freshman.
 I really enjoy crafting interactive websites and writing clean, efficient code.
-I focus on building smooth user experiences using HTML, CSS, and JavaScript — with an eye for detail and a passion for functionality.
+I focus on building smooth user experiences using HTML, CSS, and JavaScript, although I'm still learning JavaScript and how to work with it in the right way.
+But I still have an eye for detail and a passion for functionality.

 ## 💻 What I Do
 - 🌐 Web Development: HTML, CSS, JavaScript